-Mary Koloroutis, MSN, RN, Vice President and Consultant
+Mary Koloroutis, MSN, RN, CEO and Consultant

 As a co-creator, author, and editor of the Relationship-Based Care series of books and seminars, Mary helps health care organizations create a framework for delivering world-class care with strong underlying values and principles and then works with them to implement that framework.